ailtonvivaz/regex_builder/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-A declarative builder for Regex.
+A declarative way to write regular expressions in Dart.

 ## Features